Elegant male model posing for French fashion photographer Nil Hope against a Parisian backdrop in front of a gambling club

 Hamilton Seguin posing in front of the Moulin Rouge in Paris by the french photographer Nil Hope

-BY FASHION PHOTOGRAPHER NIL HOPE
+BY PHOTOGRAPHER NIL HOPE